MengLinMaker/Midi-Virtual-Piano/README.md

 * What is the fastest workflow?
 * Why are certain types of visualisations used?

-**Perfromance measures:**
+**Performance measures:**
 * Workflow time reduction
 * Time spent on app compared to competitors

+<div>&nbsp</div>

 ## Research - 03/07/22
 By identifying the strengths and weaknesses of existing apps, we can determine which features can enhance the user experience.
-One area that was lacking was 3D piano visualisations and very nice looking backgrounds.
+One area that was lacking was 3D piano visualisations and aesthetic backgrounds.
 Most are designed to have pure utility in mind with midi visualisation.

  Competition                                    | Pros                                          | Cons                                                   |
 | :-------------------------------------------- |:----------------------------------------------| :------------------------------------------------------|